Skip to contentSkip navigation

 MATCH / OPTIONAL MATCHFind graph patterns; OPTIONAL MATCH keeps rows and fills null for sparse data like WHOIS contacts.

-WHEREFilter with comparisons, AND/OR/NOT/XOR, IN, IS NULL, and STARTS WITH / ENDS WITH / CONTAINS.
+WHEREFilter with comparisons, AND/OR/NOT/XOR, IN, IS NULL, STARTS WITH / ENDS WITH / CONTAINS, and =~ regex.

 RETURNProject columns; AS aliases, DISTINCT deduplicates.